AHRQ Safety Program for Improving Antibiotic Use

-Although antibiotics can be vital for improving the outcomes of critically-ill patients, their use is not always benign and they can cause harm, including certain infections and the development of antibiotic resistance on both a patient and a population level.
-For the Agency for Healthcare Research and Quality (AHRQ), NORC is working with Johns Hopkins Medicine (JHM) to implement and evaluate the AHRQ Safety Program for Improving Antibiotic Use, a multi-year effort focused on developing and enhancing antibiotic stewardship programs (ASPs) across care settings throughout the United States—as well as equipping frontline providers with the necessary knowledge and skills to enhance their antibiotic prescribing practices.
+Although antibiotics can be vital for treating critically ill patients, their use is not always benign and they can cause harm, including certain infections and the development of antibiotic resistance on both a patient and a population level.
+For the Agency for Healthcare Research and Quality (AHRQ), NORC worked with Johns Hopkins Medicine to implement and evaluate the AHRQ Safety Program for Improving Antibiotic Use.
+The multiyear effort was focused on developing and enhancing antibiotic stewardship (AS) programs across care settings throughout the United States — as well as equipping frontline providers with the necessary knowledge and skills to enhance their antibiotic prescribing practices.

-The program is supported by a Technical Expert Panel (TEP) consisting of subject matter experts representing leaders in ASPs across acute care, long-term care, and ambulatory care settings, leaders of patients/patient advocacy groups, experts with experience conducting largescale interventional studies involving adaptive changes, executives from integrated healthcare delivery systems, and ex-officio members from government agencies.
-Three quality improvement organizations are working to support implementation of the program.
-NORC hosts all the educational webinars and office hours to facilitate peer-to-peer sharing.
-NORC is also collecting periodic data from the participating sites throughout the implementation phase of the program, using a secure data submission portal, and is conducting a comprehensive, mixed methods evaluation to assess adoption of the program; measure effectiveness of the CUSP interventions in participating sites; and evaluate characteristics of teams and senior leaders associated with successful implementation and improvements in outcomes.
+The program is supported by a technical expert panel consisting of subject matter experts representing leaders in AS programs across acute care, long-term care, and ambulatory care, patient advocacy groups, large-scale interventional studies involving adaptive changes, integrated healthcare delivery systems, and government agencies.
+NORC hosted all the educational webinars and office hours to facilitate peer-to-peer sharing.
+NORC also collected periodic data from the participating sites throughout the implementation phase of the program, using a secure data submission portal.
+In addition, we conducted a comprehensive, mixed-methods evaluation to assess adoption of the program; measure effectiveness of the CUSP interventions in participating sites; and evaluate characteristics of teams and senior leaders associated with successful implementation and improvements in outcomes.